 PURPOSE: The purpose of the cultural performances during the National Cherry Blossom Festival is to celebrate the friendship symbolized by the gift of flowering cherry trees from Tokyo to Washington, DC and to demonstrate cross-cultural exchange through a dynamic mix of American, Japanese, and other cultural performing arts.

 LOCATION: Tidal Basin Welcome Area – National Cherry Blossom Festival and National Park Service.
-Parking lot at the intersection of 15th Street, SW & Independence Avenue, SW
+Limited performer parking along westbound Independence Avenue SW, west of 15th Street SW.

 PERFORMANCE GUIDELINES: Artists are encouraged to perform family-friendly dances, demonstrations or music that are upbeat and festive – reflective of the celebratory nature of the festival.
 Performances/demonstrations should be no less than 30 minutes in length and no longer than 60 minutes.
 Performance time allotted to each group will depend on schedule/stage availability, diversity of programming, and appropriateness of act.